SecretFoundation/docs/infrastructure/resources/upgrade-instructions/emergency_upgrade_test.md

  - Test accept/reject criterias are properly verified
    - &#x2714; Migration is NOT autothrized if neither of the consensus criterias are met
    - &#x2714; Migration is authorized based on the emergency validator whitelist (at least 11 signatures)
-   - &#x274C; Migration is authorized based on >2/3 of the total voting power, and at least 4 whitelisted validators.
+   - &#x2714; Migration is authorized based on >2/3 of the total voting power, and at least 4 whitelisted validators.
-     - Not tested yet, we didn't collect enough validator signatures.
  - &#x2714; Test the new node runs normally after the migration procedure